Aya1311/CarListings/README.md

-# PFA_CarListings: Automated Scraping and Analysis for Car Listings
+# CarListings: Automated Scraping and Analysis for Car Listings

 ## Overview
-PFA_CarListings is a comprehensive e-commerce solution designed to scrape and analyze car listings from Moroccan platforms like **Avito.ma** and **Moteur.ma**.
+CarListings is a comprehensive e-commerce solution designed to scrape and analyze car listings from Moroccan platforms like **Avito.ma** and **Moteur.ma**.
 It integrates automated data collection, real-time data handling, and a Machine Learning-based recommendation system, all wrapped in a user-friendly web application with separate **front-end** and **back-end** components connected via REST APIs.

 ---